 Check out my intuitive eating coaching program!

-In this free course, you’ll get a step-by-step approach to uncover why you feel addicted to sugar and what you can do to stop craving sugar.
+In this free course, you’ll get a step-by-step approach to uncover why you feel addicted to sugar and what you can do to reclaim your relationship with carbohydrates.

 If you are like many of the clients I work with in my Intuitive Eating nutrition practice, you were taught by your parents to be a member of the “Clean Plate Club:” a mentality that urges you to consume everything served to you as a sign of respect, thriftiness, or simply to avoid wasting food.